Fringe Fam, we’re gonna let you in on a little secret.

 When we mention these things, we’re not talking just to our Fringe guys out there.
 We’re talking to our ladies too.
 We celebrate strong people, and we want to help you reach your goals.

 Have questions?
 Let us know in the comments below, shoot us an email at email@example.com, or hit us with a chat on our site.
-We’d love to help you find the right size kettlebell, pull-up bar variation, or garage gym combo for you and your space.
+We’d love to help you find the right size kettlebell, pull-up bar variation, or garage gym package for you and your space.

 Don’t forget to join our private Facebook group focused on garage gyms, strength, positivity, and community growth.
 Follow us on Instagram to stay up to date with our latest tips and tricks.